KRBK

 KRBK (channel 49) is a television station licensed to Osage Beach, Missouri, United States, serving the Springfield area as an affiliate of the Fox network.
-It is owned by Nexstar Media Group alongside MyNetworkTV affiliate KOZL-TV (channel 27); Nexstar also provides certain services to CBS affiliate KOLR (channel 10) under a local marketing agreement (LMA) with Mission Broadcasting.
-The stations share studios on East Division Street in Springfield, while KRBK's transmitter is located on Switchgrass Road, north of Fordland.
+It is owned by Nexstar Media Group alongside KOZL-TV (channel 27)—an independent station with MyNetworkTV—and is co-managed with CBS affiliate KOLR (channel 10).
+The three stations share studios on East Division Street in Springfield; KRBK's transmitter is located on Switchgrass Road, north of Fordland.

 History

 Early history

 The station first signed on the air on August 1, 2009, prior to signing on KRBK, Koplar Communications served as the founding owner of KPLR-TV in St. Louis—which it sold to ACME Communications in 1997 (it is now a sister station to KRBK)—and formerly owned KMAX-TV in Sacramento—which once bore the KRBK-TV call letters and which Koplar sold to Pappas Telecasting in 1994 (it is now owned by CBS News and Stations).
 It immediately became the MyNetworkTV affiliate for the Ozarks.
 At the time KRBK signed on, MyNetworkTV programming had not been available in the market for several months, after Harrison, Arkansas–based KWBM (channel 31) switched to Daystar upon being sold to the network as part of Equity Media Holdings's auction of its television stations.
 The station originally branded as "KRBK-HD".

 KRBK's transmitter was originally plotted to be located halfway between Springfield and Jefferson City in northern Laclede County, giving it rimshot (Grade B) signals within Springfield and Jefferson City.
 This is possible because Osage Beach spills into both Camden and Miller counties, and is thus split between the two markets.
 Most of the city is in Camden County, part of the Springfield market.
 However, a small sliver in the north is in Miller County, part of the Columbia–Jefferson City market.
 The transmitter was later moved to Eldridge, in northeastern Laclede County, firmly in the Springfield market.